 Principal investigator: Ravi Iyengar, Ph.D., Mount Sinai School of Medicine

 The Systems Biology Center New York focuses on the systems-level study of medicine and therapeutics.
-The team integrates theoretical and experimental approaches to understand how drugs—both therapeutic and abused—affect the organization and physiology of cells, tissues and organs.
-The researchers are concentrating on interactions occurring in the heart and brain.
+The team integrates theoretical and experimental approaches to understand how drugs affect the organization and physiology of cells, tissues and organs to produce both therapeutic and toxic effects.

 Web site: http://www.sbcny.org

 Principal investigator: Daniel Beard, Ph.D., Medical College of Wisconsin

 The Virtual Physiological Rat Project uses computational methods to develop detailed models of the physiology of the rat cardiovascular system in health and disease.
 Using experimental approaches to inform their virtual models, the research team investigates the interaction between genetics, physiology and environmental factors to predict the occurrence of complex cardiovascular diseases in rats, with potential future application to human conditions.